-Story of Chandra Prabhu Bhagwan behind the eighth Tirthankara of Jainism he was one of 24 Digambaras in Jain religion.
+Story of Chandra Prabhu Bhagwan behind the eighth Tirthankara of Jainism he was one of 24 Digambaras in the Jain religion.

 In Jainism, Chandraprabha was the eighth Tirthankara of Avasarpini (present half cycle of your time as per Jain cosmology).
-Chandraprabhu was born to King Mahasena and Queen Lakshmana Devi at Chandrapuri to the Ikshvaku dynasty. consistent with Jain texts, his birth-date was the Epiphany of the luxury Krishna month of the Indian calendar. he’s said to possess become a Siddha, i.e. soul at its purest form or a liberated soul.
+Chandraprabhu was born to King Mahasena and Queen Lakshmana Devi at Chandrapuri to the Ikshvaku dynasty. consistent with Jain texts, his birth date was the Epiphany of the luxury Krishna month of the Indian calendar. he’s said to possess become a Siddha, i.e. soul at its purest form or a liberated soul.

-His life to renounced his worldly life, soon after his ascension to the throne and after 3 months he obtained Kevala Jnana (omniscience).
-After a few years of spreading his knowledge, he’s said to possess attained nirvana at Sammed Shikharji on the seventh day of the brilliant half the month of Bhadradha.
+His life renounced his worldly life, soon after his ascension to the throne and after 3 months he obtained Kevala Jnana (omniscience).
+After a few years of spreading his knowledge, he’s said to possess attained nirvana at Sammed Shikharji on the seventh day of the brilliant half of the month of Bhadradha.

 Chandraprabha is typically depicted during a lotus or Kayotsarga posture, with a crescent moon symbol beneath him; each tīrthankara features a distinct emblem, which allows worshippers to differentiate similar idols.
 Like all Tirthankaras, he’s depicted with Shrivatsa and downcast eyes.